schellenberg/computerscience30/docs/_sources/gettingstarted/drawingbasics.rst.txt

 Create a sketch to make the following happen:

 - when the mouse is on the left-hand side of your screen, rectangles should be drawn (all over the screen).
 The rectangles should be various shades of grey.
-- when the mouse is on the right-hand side of the screen, circles should still be drawn all over the screen (in random colours).
+- when the mouse is on the right-hand side of the screen, circles should be drawn all over the screen (in random colours).

 .. .. p5:: drawingBasicsYourTurn3